izzaboo/miniature-dollop/README.md

 PUT to /tokens with Object.id (token) and .extend (true) in body extends expiration of token

-DELETE to tokens?id=<tokenID> removes token file from tokens.
+DELETE to /tokens?id=<tokenID> removes token file from tokens.

-GET to menu?email=<user@domain.tld> with token in header returns menu Object
+GET to /menu?email=<user@domain.tld> with token in header returns menu Object

-POST to orders with tokenID in header and order Object in body payload creates order file in .data/orders including orderID and email addy.
+POST to /orders with token in header and order Object in body payload creates order file in .data/orders including orderID and email addy.

-@TODO PUT (update) to /orders?orderId=<orderId> with token in header.
+PUT (update) to /orders?orderId=<orderId> with token in header and menu item(s) in payload Object.

-@TODO DELETE to /orders?orderId=<orderid> with token in header.
+DELETE to /orders?orderId=<orderid> with token in header.

 @TODO POST to /submit?orderid=<orderId> with token in header.
 User submits order when ready, Integrates with Stripe.com to accept payment.